-Sisters Kimberly & Michelle Cann, “the newest darlings of duo pianists,” are young artists with a deep musical commitment to performing a wide range of multi-cultural repertoire throughout the US and to bringing a more widespread appreciation for the arts to their local communities.
+Sisters Kimberly & Michelle Cann, “darlings of duo pianists,” are consummate musicians passionate about performing a wide range of multi-cultural repertoire throughout the US and to fostering increased appreciation for the arts in their local communities.

-Currently, the sisters both reside within the Eastern U.S. Kimberly is married to fellow Eastman musician, double bassist Aaron Brown, and the two live in Asheville, NC, with their two toddlers, Isabella and Magnus.
-Kimberly is the Founding Director of Piano Lab Studios, whose faculty contain fellow concert artists committed to providing a unique, well-rounded music education from 2-year-old beginners to aspiring concert artists & adult amateurs in their 90s and everyone in between.
-She has served in various capacities as a board member of the Asheville Symphony, Asheville Piano Forum and others.
+Currently, the sisters both reside within the Eastern U.S. Kimberly is married to fellow Eastman musician, double bassist Aaron Brown, and the two live in Asheville, NC, with their preschoolers, Isabella and Magnus.
+Kimberly is the Founding Director of Piano Lab & Music Lab Studios, whose faculty contain fellow concert artists committed to providing a unique, well-rounded music education for all.
+As an active leader in her community, she has served in various capacities as a VP of the Asheville Symphony and as President of the Asheville Piano Forum.
 She is also the founding director of Keys for Kidz, a program that provides group piano lessons to under-served children in the area and partners with local universities to mentor young teachers.
-She performs as both soloist and chamber musician, in addition to her duties as a wife & mother, director, teacher & clinician.
+She performs as both a soloist and chamber musician, in addition to her commitments as a wife & mother, director, & clinician.